 Work undertaken by the Australia-Indonesia Centre in 2015 revealed some very interesting insights into the way business from both countries see each other.
 The first point to note is that each side sees each other as “difficult” markets with which to engage.
 Australians often note that the Indonesian bureaucratic and regulatory system is very complex and hard to navigate.
 Indonesians often note that the Australian market is too complex as there are “six different legal regimes”.
 They also often note that ultimately the market is too small and geographically diffuse.

 In many respects this second point misses the core commercial value of Australia to Indonesia.
 Indeed, this agreement should not just be about expanding trade between the two countries.
-After all the combined output of these two economies is less than 3% of the global economy.
+After all, the combined output of these two economies is less than 3% of the global economy.

 With particular respect to the value of this CEPA to Indonesia, it is well to reflect on enablers of the successful industrialisation and prosperity of Japan, South Korea, Taiwan and, more recently, China.
 These include factors such as an effective combination of micro and macroeconomic policies, the availability of capital and labour, as well as access to global markets.
-To these standards explanations I would also add that these countries also benefited greatly from access to reliable, high quality and competitively-priced raw materials from Australia.
+To these standard explanations I would also add that these countries also benefited greatly from access to reliable, high quality and competitively-priced raw materials from Australia.
 These economies benefited greatly by transforming these materials into value-added manufactures that powered their development and drive to prosperity.
 These economies also benefited by being able to access Australian educational and other services to boost the productive sectors of their economies.

 In each of these cases these countries did not prosper on the back of exporting to Australia.
 Rather they prospered on the back of importing from Australia.